 Therefore, the best thing we can do for our internal and external customers is to anticipate their needs, refuse to allow "Oh, well, that's too bad" attitudes and policies to unnecessarily burden them, and close the gap between discovering a need and providing a solution for it.

-Professional speaker, trainer and author Sandy Geroux has more than 18 years of administrative experience.
+About the Author: Professional speaker, trainer and author Sandy Geroux has more than 18 years of administrative experience.
 She now helps others create the WOW factor, become more effective and efficient, and achieve their personal and professional dreams.
 Since 2000, she has conducted over 100 keynotes, training programs and workshops for more than 13,000 administrative professionals in 41 countries.
 Her columns and articles appear in many administrative publications.
-Visit her website (www.thewowplace.com) and see her present at the 2018 APC in Kissimmee FL September 30 – October 3!

 This article first appeared in Executive Secretary Magazine, a global training publication for administrative professionals.
 You can get a 30% discount when you subscribe through us.
-Visit the website at www.executivesecretary.com to find out more or to get your 30% discount email [email protected] and tell them we sent you.
+Learn more about this and other Member Perks.